 Peugeot 508 SW Estate (2018 - ) review

-The estate version of the Peugeot 508 hatchback offers more boot space and similarly striking visuals.
+The estate version of the Peugeot 508 hatchback offers more boot space and a striking look.
 It’s a rival to a range of cars, from the Volkswagen Passat Estate and Volvo V60 to the Audi A4 Avant and BMW 3 Series Touring.

 Interested in buying a Peugeot 508 SW?